rubel75/fold2Bloch-VASP/README.md

 The `makefile` is set up for Intel Fortran compiler `ifort`.
 To compile, simply run

 ### Execution
-Perform the band structure calculation and generate WAVECAR file for the k-mesh of interest.
+Perform the band structure calculation and generate WAVECAR file for the k-mesh of interest using standard VASP procedure (see VASP [guidelines](https://cms.mpi.univie.ac.at/wiki/index.php/Si_bandstructure)).
 Then execute

 `/path/to/fold2Bloch WAVECAR FX:FY:FZ [-ncl]`